Hiisi: Associated terms

 Hiitola is his home/homeland; Hippa his daughter, and Kipinatar his cat.

 Modern language usage

 Often, the English "goblin" is translated as "hiisi" in Finnish, due to the numerous similarities between the typical goblin and hiisi.
 In the Finnish translations of the works of J.R.R.
 Tolkien, where the word "goblin" is a synonym for "Orc", hiisi is used as the translation for "goblin", whereas "orc" is translated as "örkki".

 In modern Finnish, hiisi and its derivatives hitto and hittolainen are mild profanities.
+The Finnish name for the Estonian island Hiiumaa is Hiidenmaa, or "land of Hiisi".